 Bulking sludge and foam are two undesirable, complicated and unpredictable challenges for many treatment plants.
-In many cases, the filaments and filamentous bacteria, such as Nocardia and Gordonia which cause bulking in sludge tend to float and thereby produce huge amounts of foam.
+In many cases, the filaments and filamentous bacteria, such as Nocardia and Gordonia, which cause bulking in sludge tend to float and thereby produce huge amounts of foam.
 The foam may vary in depth considerably and extend throughout the biological circuit, as well as to anaerobic digesters and dewatering units.

-The traditional approach is to dose antifoam into the process on a continual basis.
+The traditional approach is to dose antifoam into the process continually.
 This dose rate is typically set to cope with foam during the plant’s peak demand.
-However on average this is far too high and in some systems there is little or no foam generation for most of the time.
-Alternatively the addition of chemicals is often done randomly, in far too large quantities and too late.
-This reactive approach results is very limited control and understanding of the entire process.
+However, on average, this is far too high, and in some systems, there is little or no foam generation for most of the time.
+Alternatively, the addition of chemicals is often done randomly, in far too large quantities and too late.
+This reactive approach results in very limited control and understanding of the entire process.

-Hycontrol’s highly versatile SureSense⁺ Foam Control systems have been specifically developed for measuring the thickness of foam in a process and for detecting foam-liquid interfaces.
+Hycontrol’s highly versatile SureSense⁺ Foam Control systems have been specifically developed for measuring the thickness of the foam in a process and for detecting foam-liquid interfaces.
 The patented technology behind these systems originated from detailed research into foam control during pharmaceutical fermentation.
-Hycontrol point out that the special measuring sensors and control equipment have been designed specifically for foam control and are not modified level sensors.
+Hycontrol points out that the special measuring sensors and control equipment have been designed specifically for foam control and are not modified level sensors.